zju-bis/Awesome-Brain-Inspired-System/README.md

 # Awesome-Brain-Inspired-System

-This repository collected papers from influential conferences and journals (AI-oriented CCF-A from 2021 to 2024) related to brain-inspired systems.
+This repository collected papers on brain-inspired systems published in influential conferences from 2021 to 2024.
 You can add more related papers by pulling the request. 😊

 **Suggested follow-up research sequence for future contributors**:
   - AI-related: AAAI, ICLR, CVPR, ICCV, IJCAI, MM, ICML, NIPS
-  - Sys-related: TODO
+  - Sys-related: ASPLOS, MICRO, DAC, ...

-## Contents

 ## TODO List

  - [] 2025年暂缺
+ - [] 系统相关的会议文章21-24待完善

+## System-related Paper

+Coming Soon...

 ## AI-related Paper